 Researchers often have issues choosing which research method to go with: quantitative or qualitative research methods?
 Many incorrectly think the two terms can be used interchangeably.

 Qualitative research is regarded as exploratory and is used to uncover trends in thoughts and opinions, while quantitative research is used to quantify the problem by way of generating numerical data or data that can be transformed into usable statistics.

-At the end of this article, you would understand why you would consider using quantitative research instead of qualitative method in your research surveys.
+At the end of this article, you will understand why you should consider using quantitative research instead of qualitative method in your research surveys.

 Sign up on Formplus Builder to create your preferred online surveys for qualitative and quantitative research.
 You don't need any special coding experience!
 Start now to create research survey questions with Formplus.

 Qualitative research is a process of real-life inquiry that aims to understand social phenomena.
 It focuses on the "why" and “how” rather than the "what" of social phenomena and depends on the direct experiences of human beings as meaning-making agents in their everyday lives.

 It is a scientific research method used to gather non-numerical data.
 Qualitative research focuses on human behavior from a participant's point of view.